-The Company's current cash balance and estimated cash from operations for the next 12 months is not sufficient to meet the Company's working capital needs for the next 12 months.
+The Company's current cash balance and estimated cash from operations for the next 12 months is not sufficient to meet the Company's working capital needs for the next 12 months, which raised substantial doubt as to the Company's ability to continue as a going concern.
 The Company intends to seek equity or debt financing and have implemented significant cost cutting measures to mitigate its going concern.
 Such financings may include the issuance of shares of common stock, warrants to purchase common stock, convertible debt or other instruments that may dilute current stockholders.
 Financing may not be available on acceptable terms depending on market conditions at the time the Company seeks financing.
-The Company has filed for a refund from the IRS under the CARES Act Employee Retention Credit program, however, there is no guarantee when, or if, these funds will be received.
+The Company has filed for a \$3.2 million refund from the IRS under the CARES Act Employee Retention Credit program, however, there is no guarantee when, or if, these funds will be received.
+For these reasons, the Company is a going concern.
 The accompanying consolidated financial statements do not include any adjustments that might become necessary should the Company be unable to continue as a going concern.